Septic Tank Pumping in DuPage County, IL You Can Count On

 - Q: How do I find my septic tank location?

 A: Check your home inspection report, property survey, or "as-built" drawings from when your house was built.
-Most DuPage County tanks are located 10-20 feet from the house in the back yard.
+Most DuPage County septic tanks are located 10-20 feet from the house in the back yard.
 Look for rectangular concrete or plastic lid covers, or slight depressions in the lawn.
 We can locate your tank using property records and electronic locators during our service visit.

 - Q: Should I use septic tank additives or chemicals?